 Producing so vivid a music that it can almost be tasted, Abbasi sounds like no one who has gone before him.
 His compositions are sheer genius…

-Among Abbasi’s activities are musical director, arranger and producer for Indian/Canadian Juno award winning vocal sensation, Kiran Ahluwalia.
-Kiran’s 2008 recording, Wanderlust, was in the top ten European world-music radio charts and also was among the top ten albums of 2008 in the premiere world music magazine, Song-Lines.
-Her follow up, Aam Zameen (2011) features the Grammy winning Touareg group Tinariwen and garnered the 2011 Juno Award.
-Another of Abbasi’s highly regarded associations is with heralded saxophonist and composer, Rudresh Mahanthappa.
-Rez plays an integral role in Mahanthappa’s Indo-Pak Coalition (Innova) and Kinsmen Ensemble (PI).
-Kinsmen’s album placed in over twenty top ten list’s for 2008.
-As a result, Rez was interviewed by NPR’s “All Things Considered”, Rolling Stone Magazine India and featured in the New York Times.
-Rez can also be heard in a variety of other projects.
+Rez is musical director, arranger and producer for Indian/Canadian multiple Juno award winning vocal sensation, Kiran Ahluwalia.
+Kiran’s 2008 recording, “Wanderlust” was in the top ten European world-music radio charts and also was among the top-ten albums of 2008 in Song-Lines Magazine.
+Another of Abbasi’s highly regarded associations is with heralded saxophonist, Rudresh Mahanthappa.
+Rez plays an integral role in Mahanthappa’s Indo-Pak Coalition and Kinsmen Ensemble.
+Rez can also be heard as a member of many others projects.

+In 2010, Abbasi reconvened his group, Invocation to record the follow-up to Things To Come.
+Suno Suno (enja, 2011) features his new CMA commissioned compositions that are informed by Qawwali – spiritual music from Pakistan.
+The power, joy and depth that Qawwali encompasses can be heard throughout Suno Suno.
+The album was included on multiple top-ten lists of 2011.
 As a response to Invocation, with its extended ensemble and highly complex compositions, Abbasi felt the need to do a more intimate project.
-His new trio was formed and it includes long-time cohorts, bassist John Hebert (Andrew Hill) and drummer Satoshi Takeishi (Eliane Elias).
-Continuous Beat (Enja, 2012), is Abbasi’s first trio outing and the results are brimming with adventure and subtlety.
-Along with his cutting edge compositions, the trio reinterprets Thelonious Monk’s, Off Minor, Keith Jarrett’s, The Cure and others, using electronic manipulation on the guitar.
-As he states.
-“I wanted to excite the listener with a new guitar trio experience.
-One that retains the warmth of the established trio sound but also employs electronics in order to expand the timbral pallet, especially for the melodies.
+His new trio was formed and it includes long time cohorts, bassist, John Hebért (Andrew Hill) and drummer, Satoshi Takeishi (Eliane Elias).
+Continuous Beat (enja, 2013), is his first trio outing and the results are brimming with adventure and subtlety.
+Along with his cutting edge compositions, the trio reinterprets music of Monk, Jarrett and others, using guitar electronic manipulation.
+As he states, “I wanted to excite the listener with a new guitar trio experience.
+One that retains the warmth of the established trio sound but also employs electronics in order to expand the timbral palette, especially for the melodies.
 Ultimately, this approach not only gives clarity to the solos but also keeps the listener’s aural sense stimulated.”